-You can definitely mix niacinamide with lactic acid, and this combo can target and improve multiple skin concerns, including excess oil production, enlarged pores, uneven skin tone, rough and bumpy texture, and closed comedones.
+Lactic acid and niacinamide can be a fantastic combo for targeting multiple skin concerns, including excess oil production, enlarged pores, uneven skin tone, rough and bumpy texture, and closed comedones.

-However, as always, even though these two actives are very gentle and relatively easy to use and tolerate, you still need to be aware that potential side effects may occur.
+However, as always, even though these two actives are gentle and relatively easy to use and tolerate, you need to be aware that potential side effects may occur when mixing them.

 How Does Niacinamide Work?